How to Enforce Child Custody and Visitation

 - What a court considers when deciding whether it has jurisdiction.

-- What happens when two states are involved, and both parties want to use the court in the state where they're located.
+- What happens when two states are involved, and both parties want to use the court in the state where they're located?

-- What grounds are allowed for contesting a jurisdiction decision.
+- What grounds are allowed for contesting a jurisdiction decision?

-- What is necessary for police agencies to act on court orders.
+- What is necessary for police agencies to act on court orders?

 - Additional laws, agencies, and further reading related to custody, visitation, and law enforcement.

 Attorney David A. Blumberg specializes in interstate custody cases.
-His website offers a thorough flow chart series that will help you apply the UCCJEA's principles to your specific circumstances.
+His website offers a thorough flowchart series that will help you apply the UCCJEA's principles to your specific circumstances.

-About Remaining Calm When You're Not Calm at All
+Why it Pays to Remain Calm When You're Not Calm at All

 As an example, when a deputy showed up to take my stepdaughter and turn her over to the girl's mother, I knew that the court order authorizing him to do so was obtained illegally.
 I was calm when I informed him that I would not allow the young lady to step outside the house, but agreed that he could speak to her through the door.
 He told me, "Ma'am, we're not fixin' to have a problem here."